-Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-90th Percentile - Out of every 10 homes sampled, 9 were at or below this level.
+90th Percentile: Out of every 10 homes sampled, 9 were at or below this level.
+This number is compared to the action level to determine lead and copper compliance.

-Running Annual Average (RAA) - The average of four consecutive quarter of data.
+RAA (Running Annual Average): The average of four consecutive quarters of data.